mapproxy/mapproxy/doc/seed.rst

 =======

 The MapProxy creates all tiles on demand.
 To improve the performance for commonly requested views it is possible to pre-generate these tiles.
-The ``proxy_seed`` script does this task.
+The ``mapproxy-seed`` script does this task.

-proxy_seed
+.. note:: ``mapproxy-seed`` is a new version of the seed tool.
+The old ``proxy_seed`` tool is deprecated and will be removed in 0.9.0.
+The configuration is upward compatible.

+mapproxy-seed
 ----------

 The command line script expects a seed configuration that describes which tiles from which layer should be generated.
 See `configuration`_ for the format of the file.